-- Technical Assistance Fund (TAF).
-This fund is aimed at accelerating the feasibility study process so that investing companies can get ready for the next step, which is applying for a commercial loan, should there be a need.
+- 1. Technical Assistance Fund (TAF).
+This fund is aimed at accelerating feasibility study process so that investing companies can get ready for the next step, which is applying for a commercial loan, should there be a need.
 The TAF covers 50% of the project feasibility study costs (capped at R250 000 per project per beneficiary). - 2.
-Black Economic Empowerment (BEE) Travel Assistance Fund.

-The fund is aimed at providing financial assistance to Black owned entities that aim to: - Develop export markets for their products and services; and - · Seek international investment partners.
+BEE Travel Assistance Fund.
+The fund is aimed at providing financial assistance to Black-owned entities that aim to: - Develop export markets for their products and services; and - Seek international investment partners.